This is the best, most comprehensive landing page checklist on the internet.

 Some people will say to eliminate filler words like “to” or “a” or even “the”, but personally, I have found using the exact match keyphrase to be more effective.

 34. The first 100 words include target keyphrase.

 This means your value proposition should probably have the target keyphrase included in it somewhere.

 What this REALLY means is that you should be selecting your keyphrase from within your value proposition.
 If you are choosing the right keyphrase, and creating a good value proposition, there will at least be an LSI match.

 35. One mid-page headline (h2) includes target keyphrase.

 This is one of those classic SEO listicle tips that probably doesn’t do a whole lot but is worth including just in case.
 Most of the top dawgs getting great SEO results are doing this, and if it works for them, it will probably work for you too.

 36. The page has at least 1,000 words of content.

-It is very, very unlikely that you are going to rank anything in 2019 with under 1,000 words.
+It is very, very unlikely that you are going to rank anything under 1,000 words.

 This is where we wrap back around to your objective.
 If the length of the page is naturally getting up to 600-800 words, bumping it up to 1,000 for SEO purposes is probably viable.
 If your completed page is around 300-500 words, it’s probably not a great candidate for SEO.